pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

-# Installing SCST - Scan 2.0 in a cluster
+# Install Supply Chain Security Tools - Scan 2.0 in a cluster

-The following sections describe how to install SCST - Scan 2.0.
-Since SCST-Scan 2.0 is in beta, it is not currently installed with any profiles and must be installed following these directions.
+The following sections describe how to install Supply Chain Security Tools (SCST) - Scan 2.0.
+SCST-Scan 2.0 is in beta and is not installed with any profiles and must be installed following these directions.

 ## <a id="scst-app-scanning-prereqs"></a> Prerequisites

 SCST - Scan 2.0 requires the following prerequisites:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.hbs.md).
 - Install the [Tekton component](../tekton/install-tekton.hbs.md).
-Tekton will already be installed if you installed TAP via a profile based installation in both the Full and Build Profiles.
+Tekton is alreadu installed if you installed Tanzu Application Platform by using a profile based installation in both the Full and Build Profiles.

 ## <a id="configure-app-scanning"></a> Configure properties